Damir94/devops-project-ultimate-opentelemetry-demo/README.md

 ### One-Line Summary
 This Terraform code creates a complete EKS cluster by setting up IAM roles, attaching required policies, creating the control plane, and launching worker nodes with proper networking and permissions.

-In this lecture we will learn how to create VPC and ECS using the modules that we wrote in the previous lecture.
+In this lecture we will learn how to create VPC and EKS using the modules that we wrote in the previous lecture.
 Because we already wrote the modules.

 ### main.tf
 ```hcl